RobinDaugherty/Unitime/README.md

 - [ ] Make sure App Nap is taking into account the visibility of the status bar.
 - [ ] Persist settings
-- [ ] Add "Open at Startup" setting